Joice Runaida Mugari "Teurairopa" Mujuru

 The Inferno at Mujuru's Ruwa Farm

 In September 2014, the farmhouse of the former vice president was gutted by fire.
 It was reported that the fire was started by a relative who sought to kill a snake that had managed to gain entrance into the house.
 By the time the fire fighters got to the farm, the roof of the house had already been brought down by the inferno.
-Tendai, who is a son to the Mujuru's also highlighted that the fire was also an accident.
+Tendai, who is a son to the Mujuru's (see above) also highlighted that the fire was an accident.

 Farm Mechanisation Scheme